-As always, we stand by our promise to understand each individual’s circumstances and needs, and to help the family come to the most sustainable decisions that are right for them.
+As always, we stand by our promise to understand each individual’s circumstances and needs.
+Additionally, we promise to help the family come to the most sustainable decisions that are right for them.
 This takes time and attention to detail as well as kindness and caring to best explain how options differ and ultimately provide peace of mind.

 To help you understand our process, take a look at how we were able to help Melinda find the best care for her dad during this COVID crisis.
-(Names have been changed for privacy)
+(We changed the names for privacy reasons)

 Melinda’s dad has some mild confusion or dementia stemming from his Parkinson’s disease.
-He has also recently had a fall and he now requires physical assistance in and out of his wheelchair for bathing and toileting.
+He also recently fell and now requires physical assistance in and out of his wheelchair for bathing and toileting.
 Melinda is a single working mother.
 She wanted to find a good assisted living community where he will get the care he needs because soon she will be back to working a lot of hours, as well as continuing to care for her three kids.

-As always, we spent the time with Melinda to learn everything we could about Jerry’s individual circumstance while teaching Melinda what she needed to know about assisted living in Wisconsin.
+As always, we spent the time with Melinda to learn everything we could about Jerry’s individual circumstances.
+We also taught Melinda what she needed to know about assisted living in Wisconsin.
 We took into consideration what Jerry’s care needs are today, what they might be in the future, and how his financial situation will impact his choices.
-We explained to Melinda the importance of making sustainable decisions.
+Our team explained to Melinda the importance of making sustainable decisions.

 We also talked about the current climate w COVID-19 and how things are different today than usual.
 How would this affect our search?
 How would we learn about and consider different communities?